tytydraco/yessleep/out/Stop_me_if_youve_heard_this_one_before_Part_1.md

 I nodded, thinking I could handle it.
 And unfortunately I was right.

 The log flume we had to skip, since it was undergoing repairs.
-The basic bitch coasters weren't, though, and none of them were great*,* but they were fun.
+The basic bitch coasters weren't, though, and none of them were great, but they were fun.
 Even the park's crappy tea cup ride was worth a whole three minutes of "waiting in line".

 The Ferris wheel was battered, so much that the ride operator, her uniform the same blue as all the others, didn't seem to *want* us onboard.
 Every time the old metal groaned, my nerves yanked me out of the moment, but Devin only seemed more excited.
 My anxiety did not get in her way.